 Is Gemini AI for Google Workspace HIPAA compliant?

 Gemini AI within Google Workspace is HIPAA compliant for organizations with signed BAAs on qualifying commercial plans, as Google states Gemini processes data under BAA terms without using customer content to train public AI models.
-Google states Gemini in Workspace processes data according to BAA terms and does not use customer data to train public AI models.
-This applies only to Gemini features within Workspace applications, not consumer Gemini accessed through gemini.google.com.
+This applies only to Gemini features embedded in Workspace applications (Gmail’s “Help me write,” Docs summarization, Sheets analysis), not consumer Gemini accessed through gemini.google.com.
+Train workforce members to use Gemini for structure and language, never as a repository for pasting clinical notes.

 How do I activate the Google Workspace BAA?

-Activate the Google Workspace BAA by logging into admin.google.com as a Super Admin and navigating to Account Settings, Legal and Compliance, where the HIPAA Business Associate Amendment requires manual acceptance.
-Navigate to Account Settings, Legal and Compliance.
+Activate the Google Workspace BAA by logging into admin.google.com as a Super Admin, opening Account Settings, then Legal and Compliance, where the HIPAA Business Associate Amendment requires manual acceptance.
 Locate “HIPAA Business Associate Amendment” under Security and Privacy Additional Terms.
 Click Review and Accept.
 Screenshot the confirmation page showing Accepted status with timestamp.
 The BAA activation is not automatic upon purchasing a commercial plan.
+Google’s full activation guide is at support.google.com/a/answer/3407054.

 Does Google Workspace encrypt email to external recipients?

 Google Workspace uses Transport Layer Security (TLS) for email transmission, encrypting connections opportunistically when the receiving mail server supports TLS but transmitting unencrypted if the recipient’s server lacks TLS support.
-TLS encrypts connections when the receiving mail server supports it.
-If the recipient’s server lacks TLS support, the message transmits unencrypted.
 Organizations requiring guaranteed encryption for all ePHI transmissions should implement patient portals instead of email for sensitive communications.
+Gmail’s Confidential Mode prevents forwarding and copying but does not change the underlying encryption model.

 How does Google Workspace compare to Microsoft 365 for HIPAA compliance?